cerebris/jsonapi-resources/README.md

 By default all attributes are assumed to be fetchable.
 The list of fetchable attributes can be filtered by overriding the `fetchable` method.

-Here's a contrived example that prevents the email from being returned for resources with an odd `id`:
+Here's an example that prevents guest users from seeing the `email` field:

 ```
 class AuthorResource < JSONAPI::Resource